Tejas Garg

 Expected 2027

-Multi-agent research assistant that guides you from a vague topic to curated papers and a structured survey.
-Uses LangGraph subgraphs for discovery, analysis, and survey generation with human-in-the-loop checkpoints.
+Multi-agent research assistant built with LangGraph subgraphs for discovery, analysis, and survey generation.
+Four human-in-the-loop checkpoints let users steer paper curation and request targeted section revisions.
 Orchestrates Semantic Scholar, arXiv, and Firecrawl APIs.
+Exports Markdown surveys.